rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

-IP identifiers can be used with the existing "http-01" and "tls-sni-02" challenges from RFC XXX Section XXX by skipping the DNS resolution step and connecting to the HTTP or TLS server, respectively, located at the IP address contained in the identifier.
+IP identifiers can be used with the existing "http-01" and "tls-sni-02" challenges from RFC XXX Section XXX by skipping the DNS resolution step and connecting to the HTTP or TLS server, respectively, located at the IP address represented by the identifier.

+The existing "dns-01" challenge MUST NOT be used to validate IP identifiers.

 # IANA Considerations